Australian Parliament Introduces Bill to Stop Under-16s From Using Social Media

 Amnesty International Australia’s Nikita White said in a Nov.
 21 statement that although there was no doubt that social media was harming children’s rights, it also “offers children and young people benefits such as inclusion, social connection and a sense of belonging, all of which can also support their mental health.”

-Justine Humphry, one of three authors of a study into emerging online safety issues, told the Australian Associated Press last week that the ban was “unenforceable” and wouldn’t provide long-term benefits for young people.
+Justine Humphry, one of three authors of a study into emerging online safety issues, told the Australian Associated Press earlier this month that the ban was “unenforceable” and wouldn’t provide long-term benefits for young people.

-“The technology required for age verification of young people is very unreliable and still exploratory,” the University of Sydney digital cultures lecturer said.
+“The technology required for age verification of young people is very unreliable and still exploratory,” Humphry, a University of Sydney digital cultures lecturer, said.

-Based on research funded by the eSafety Commissioner, Humphry said that the vast majority of teenagers aged 12 to 17 surveyed suggested they could evade age restrictions.
+Based on research funded by Australia’s eSafety commissioner, Humphry said that the vast majority of teenagers ages 12 to 17 surveyed suggested that they could evade age restrictions.

 Sydney-based Digital Industry Group Inc., an advocate for Australia’s digital industry, also raised concerns that with a vote on the bill expected next week, there may not be sufficient time for “meaningful consultation on the details of this globally unprecedented legislation.”